umbralcalc/umbralcalc.github.io/_posts/stochadexI.md

 ## Example phenomena

-So, now that we've mathematically defined a really general notion of iterating the stochastic process forward in time, it makes sense to discuss some simple examples.
+So, now that we've mathematically defined a really general notion of iterating the system process forward in time, it makes sense to discuss some simple examples.
 For instance, it is frequently possible to split $F$ up into deteministic (denoted $D$) and stochastic (denoted $S$) matrix-valued functions like so

 $$
 \begin{align}